necarlson97/codex-ai-sublime/readme.md

 Powerful technology can be dangerous.
 Please use this (and all AI tools) with kindness, care, and the greater good in mind.
 Supervise all it creates, and, as always, do not run code you do not trust or understand.
 [Be responsible.](https://beta.openai.com/policies/codex-terms)

 ## Installation
-### Linux
+### Easy Install
-Use Package Control and find CodexAI
+On all OSs (Windows, Linux and OSX) you can simply use Package Control and find CodexAI:
+1. Open Sublime
+2. Open 'Package Control' (with 'Preferences' > 'Package Control' or ctrl+shift+p)
+3. Type 'Install Package'
+4. After a moment, it will load available packages
+5. Type 'CodexAI' and this project should appear for downlaod

-### OSX
+### Using Githib
-Until upstream publishes this version for OSX in package control, do the following:
+Should you want to pull a specific branch or version from GitHub:
 1. checkout this github project somewhere other than your default Packages directory
 2. create a link to this github project in your Packages directory e.g:
 ```